Skip to content

 How many access points does a 10,000 sq ft office need?

-A 10,000 sq ft office typically needs 6–14 access points depending on wall density, ceiling height and concurrent users — predicted in Ekahau and validated on site.
-Between 6 and 14 depending on the wall density, ceiling height and the number of concurrent users per square foot.
+A 10,000 sq ft office typically needs 6–14 access points, depending on wall density, ceiling height and the number of concurrent users per square foot.
 We do not estimate — we predict in Ekahau against the floor plan and validate on site.

 How do you design a Wi-Fi network properly?